 The silver lining is, you actually have some control over many of these expenses.
 For instance, you can reduce your repair costs with preventative maintenance.

-How Financing Impacts Cash-on-Cash Returns
+How Financing Impacts Cash on Cash Returns

 One of the great advantages that real estate has over other types of investments is leverage.
 You can use other people’s money to accumulate your own assets, wealth, and sources of ongoing passive income.

 In the example above, the investor earned a 50% cash-on-cash return flipping a property over the course of a few months.
-That kind of return and turnaround time are unheard of in most other investments, and leverage is what makes it possible.
+That kind of return and turnaround time is unheard of in most other investments, and leverage is what makes it possible.

 Of course, financing not only reduces your cash investment, but it also raises your expenses.
 Every extra dollar you borrow means higher interest and fees.

 Consider a rental property example.
 You buy a rental property for $100,000 CASH and rent it for $1,200 a month.
 Let’s assume your non-mortgage expenses come out to $500 per month ($6,000 annually), including everything from vacancy rate to property management fees to taxes to repairs to insurance.
 For the sake of simplicity, we’ll ignore closing costs and say you got a seller concession to cover them.